Patrice Bart-Williams

-Patrice Babatunde Bart-Williams (born 9 July 1979), better known as Patrice, is a Sierra Leonean-German singer-songwriter, music producer and film-maker.
-Raised by a Sierra Leonean father and a German mother, Patrice Bart-Williams grew up listening to Fela Kuti, Bob Marley, Champion Jack Dupree, Max Romeo, Buju Banton, Dancehall and Hip Hop music, writing his own songs from the age of 12.
+Patrice Babatunde Bart-Williams (born 9 July 1979), better known as Patrice, is a German reggae singer, songwriter and record producer.
+Born in Germany to a Sierra Leonean father and a German mother, Patrice grew up listening to Fela Kuti, Bob Marley, Champion Jack Dupree, Max Romeo, Buju Banton, dancehall and hip hop music, writing his own songs from the age of 12.

 Early life

-Patrice was born the same day his paternal grandfather died, causing his father to give him the middle name, "Babatunde," which means the father has returned.
+Patrice was born the same day his paternal grandfather died, causing his father to give him the middle name, "Babatunde", which means "the father has returned".
 His first name was inspired by Patrice Lumumba.
 Patrice's father, Gaston Bart-Williams, a Sierra Leone Creole, was the country's first film director.
 He encouraged Patrice to meet many and interact with many musical acts passing through Germany, sparking an early interest in diverse genres.
 Gaston died in a boating accident when Patrice was 11 years old.

-Beginning of career

 Patrice began playing guitar and writing songs in early adolescence, after the loss of his father.
 He attended Schule Schloss Salem, a private boarding school in Baden-Württemberg, Southern Germany often considered one of the most elite schools in Europe.

+Career

 Influenced heavily by reggae, skate culture and punk music, Patrice began mixing genres and styles.
 He formed an Afro-beat/reggae band called Bantu through which he met producer Matthias Arfmann, who subsequently produced Patrice's debut EP, Lions, released in 1999.
 Later that same year, Patrice supported Lauryn Hill on the European leg of her Miseducation tour.